Affine Jacobi-Trudi Identities and $q,t$-Rogers-Ramanujan Identities: Symmetric functions

 where

 In particular,

-In the proofs of special cases of our conjectures as well as in the derivation of $q,t$--Rogers--Ramanujan identities, we require a number of bounded Littlewood identities, expressing the $\mathrm{B}_n$, $\mathrm{C}_n$ and $\mathrm{BC}_n$ Hall--Littlewood polynomials indexed by rectangular partitions of length $n$ in terms of ordinary Hall--Littlewood polynomials.
+In the proofs of special cases of our conjectures as well as in the derivation of $q,t$-Ro\-gers--Ramanujan identities, we require a number of bounded Littlewood identities, expressing the~$\mathrm{B}_n$,~$\mathrm{C}_n$ and~$\mathrm{BC}_n$ Hall--Littlewood polynomials indexed by rectangular partitions of length $n$ in terms of ordinary Hall--Littlewood polynomials.

-\begin{Theorem}[Bounded Littlewood identities for $\mathrm{B}_n$] For $k$ a nonnegative integer,
+\begin{Theorem}[bounded Littlewood identities for $\mathrm{B}_n$] For $k$ a nonnegative integer,

 where the double prime denotes the restriction that all parts of $\la$ that are strictly less than $2k$ have even multiplicity. \end{Theorem}